dhruvi1930/editor/README.md

 - Sanitized Preview: The 'DOMPurify' library from npm is employed to safely render sanitized code within the preview section.

 I am excited to provide you with an exceptional coding tool that simplifies the process while maintaining a high level of security and functionality.
 Whether you're working from a desktop or a mobile device, my application adapts to your needs.
 Happy coding!

+Set Up:
+If you do not have node, you can download it from here https://nodejs.org/en.
+Now to run code just type "npm start" on terminal.